Laravel-Lang/lang/_includes/announce.md

-29 December 2013 : Italian ready for Laravel 4.1
+30 December 2013 : Czech ready for Laravel 4.1